 (b) The use of the Customer’s own form is no derogation to these terms and conditions.

-24. (a) These terms do not affect the Customer’s rights pursuant to Schedule 2 of the CCA if the Customer is a “Consumer” or “Small Business” and this agreement with the Customer is a “Consumer Contract” or “Small Business Contract” – all quoted terms as defined under the CCA.
-To the extent that any term or a part thereof is rendered inapplicable or void by the CCA or any other legislation, it shall be rendered inapplicable or void only to the extent required to give effect to that legislation but not further.
+- (a) These terms do not affect the Customer’s rights pursuant to the ACL if the Customer is a “Consumer” or “Small Business” and this agreement with the Customer is a “Consumer Contract” or “Small Business Contract” – all quoted terms as defined under the ACL.
+To the extent that any term or a part thereof is rendered inapplicable or void by application of the ACL or any other legislation, it shall be rendered inapplicable or void only to the extent required to give effect to that legislation but not further.

-(b) If the Customer is a “Consumer” or “Small Business” and this agreement is a “Consumer Contract” or “Small Business Contract” as defined under the CCA, the parties agree that:
+- If the Customer is a “Consumer” or “Small Business” and this agreement is a “Consumer Contract” or “Small Business Contract” as defined under the ACL, the parties agree that:

 - the prevention of claims and indemnity referred in Clause 4 above as against the Company’s servants, agents, subcontractors and/or vicariously liable persons will not apply;